CivicActions/markdown-scratch/develop/docs/workflow.md

 * [Updating the Stage server](#updating-the-stage-server)
 * [Updating the Production Server](#updating-the-production-server)

-**IMPORTANT:**
-- Copy this into your `PROJECT/docs/` and replace all occurances of `CLIENT` and `PROJECT` as needed for your implementation.
-- Slack integration, scripts like prod-update, and maintenance windows may vary per client, also.

 ## Prerequisites
 - Working sandbox with Git installed and current code base
 - Engineer Git account on git.civicactions.net